jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - 1.5.2 Licensing and intellectual property (IP) requirements
   - **Intellectual property**: intangible assets (e.g. software, data)
   - **Trademarks**: words, slogans, and logos used to identify a company and its products or services
-  - **Patents**: a temporary monopoly for producing a specific item such as a toy, which must be novel and unique to qualify for a patent
+  - **Patents**: provide protection to the creators of new inventions; a temporary monopoly for producing a specific item such as a toy, which must be novel and unique to qualify for a patent
     - **Utility**: protect the intellectual property rights of inventors
-    - **Design**: cover the appearance of an invention and last for 15 years; note design patents on't protect the idea of an invention only its form, and are generally seen as weaker
+    - **Design**: cover the appearance of an invention and last for 15 years; note design patents don't protect the idea of an invention only its form, and are generally seen as weaker
     - Software: area of on-going controversy; Google vs Oracle; given to rise of "patent trolls"
-  - **Copyright**: exclusive use of artistic, musical or literary works which prevents unauthorized duplication, distribution or modification
+  - **Copyright**: protects original works of authoriship, such as books, articles, poems, and songs; exclusive use of artistic, musical or literary works which prevents unauthorized duplication, distribution or modification
   - **Licensing**: a contract between the software producer and the consumer which limits the use and/or distribution of the software
-  - **Trade Secrets**: intellectual property that is critical to a business, and significant damage would result if it were disclosed to competitors or the public; the Economic Espionage Act imposes fines and jail sentences on someone found guilty of stealing trade secrets from a US corp
+  - **Trade Secrets**: trade secret laws protect the operating secrets of a firm; trade secrets are intellectual property that is critical to a business, and significant damage would result if it were disclosed to competitors or the public; the Economic Espionage Act imposes fines and jail sentences on someone found guilty of stealing trade secrets from a US corp
 - 1.5.3 Import/export controls
   -  Every country has laws around the import and export of hardware and software; e.g. the US has restrictions around the export of cryptographic technology, and Russia requires a license to import encryption technologies manufactured outside the country
 - 1.5.4 Transborder data flow
   -  Orgs should adhere to origin country-specific laws and regulations, regardless of where data resides
   -  Also be aware of applicable laws where data is stored and systems are used
   - **International Traffic in Arms Regulations (ITAR)**: a US regulation that was built to ensure control over any export of items such as missiles, rockets, bombs, or anything else existing in the United States Munitions List (USML)
-  - **Export Administration Regulations (EAR)**: EAR predominantly focuses on commercial use-related items like computers, lasers, marine items, and more.
-However, it can also include items that may have been designed for commercial use but actually have military applications
+  - **Export Administration Regulations (EAR)**: EAR predominantly focuses on commercial use-related items like computers, lasers, marine items, and more; however, it can also include items that may have been designed for commercial use but actually have military applications
 - 1.5.5 Privacy
   - Many laws include privacy protections for personal data
     - The EU’s GDPR has strong privacy rules that apply to any org anywhere that stores or processes the personal data of EU residents; these individuals must be told how their data is collected and used, and they must be able to opt out